 - trade and other receivables excluding prepayments and other tax receivables;

 - bills receivables;

 - contract assets;

 - amount due from a joint venture;

 - finance lease receivables; and

-- cash at bank.
+- cash and cash equivalents at bank.

-Bills receivables and cash at bank
+Bills receivables and cash and cash equivalents at bank

-As at 31 December 2019 and 2018, most of the bank deposits are deposited with reputable banks in the PRC and Hong Kong.
+As at 31 December 2020 and 2019, most of the bank deposits are deposited with reputable banks in the PRC and Hong Kong.
 Most of the bills receivables are issued from state-owned banks in the PRC.
-The credit quality of cash at bank and bills receivables has been assessed by reference to external credit ratings or to historical information about the counterparty default rates.
+The credit quality of cash and cash equivalents at bank and bills receivables has been assessed by reference to external credit ratings or to historical information about the counterparty default rates.
 The existing counterparties do not have defaults in the past.
-Therefore, expected credit loss rate of cash at bank and bills receivables are assessed to be close to zero and no provision was made as at 31 December 2019 and 2018.
+Therefore, expected credit loss rate of cash and cash equivalents at bank and bills receivables are assessed to be close to zero and no provision was made as at 31 December 2020 and 2019.

-(b) Credit risk (Continued)

-(ii) Impairment of financial assets (Continued)
+- (b) Credit risk (Continued) - (ii) Impairment of financial assets (Continued)